-- I need to get an API key - I need to generate a JWT key for my session. - I need to be presented with configuration options required to start generating payloads for the given OpenAPI spec.
-(We're saying this is now the plaintext OpenAPI spec) - I need to upload an OpenAPI spec to CueCode (CLI). - I need to receive feedback on when the configuration process is done.
-(CLI) - I need CueCode to validate that the generated payloads conform to my configured Swagger specification. - CueCode config process started. - Function call definition construction.
+- I need to be able to log into CueCode via client library to authenticate and interact with the system. - I need to upload an OpenAPI spec to CueCode. - I need to receive feedback on when the configuration process is done. - I need CueCode to validate that the generated payloads conform to my configured Swagger specification. - CueCode config process started. - Function call definition construction

-Sprint 3... core runtime algo
+Sprint 3...